 - Text surrounding the internal links or backlinks to the post.
 (KILLER)

-“Using LSI keywords in SEO-friendly and natural manner is better than using the same keyword often in your blog post”.
+“Using LSI keywords in SEO-friendly and natural manner is better than using the same keyword often in your blog post”.– BloggingX

 As I said before, use related keywords only to signal content relevancy.

-Rather than using the same keywords repeatedly on your site, once you hit that limit, start including LSI keywords.
+Rather than using the same keywords repeatedly on your site, once you hit that keyword stuffing threshold, start including LSI keywords.
 With this, your content appears perfectly natural and as well optimized.

-If you are outsourcing your blog posts to a writer, make sure that you give him the LSI keywords along with the main keyword to use in the blog post.
+If you are outsourcing your blog posts to a writer, make sure that you give him the list of LSI keywords along with the main keyword to use in the blog post.